 1. Cry a river if you must.

 You are allowed to cry and feel pain.
 You can even grieve if you need to.
-This is not something you should shove off quickly.
-Crying gives your mind and body instant relief, as it is your body's way of releasing stress.
+A failed relationship is not something you should shove off quickly.
+Crying gives your mind and body instant relief, as it is your body’s way of releasing stress.

 It will be harder for you to move on if you don’t let your emotions out.
 It is important to recognize your feelings and work through them so they don’t become bottled up inside and multiply.
 Allow yourself to explore and feel the loss of what could have been.

 Try to identify your triggers when you are going through this process, and work through them.
 Eventually, you may pick up on some patterns of things that excite your emotions, and then make the appropriate efforts to avoid those triggers.